Kings of the Dance at the Coliseum

 Not until the third act does the composition finally merit the dancers’ superb abilities.
 Fausto Dase’s Prototype, performed by Bolle explores ballet’s strenuous physicality, breaking each position – arabesque, plie, jeté – into angles, measurements and intensities each displayed on a screen in the middle of the stage as they are performed in quick succession by Bolle.
 It is Ivan Vasiliev’s performance of Labyrinth of Solitude that steals the show.
 Choreographed by Patrick de Bana, Vasiliev’s spiralling turns and tremendous leaps are the showstoppers the audience have waited for and are marked by a standing ovation.

 The more classically styled KO’D finishes the evening on an elegant note, however, what could have been a spectacular performance with five of the world’s finest dancers in one of London’s most superb venues was marred by uninspiring choreography.

-Kings of the Dance is on at the Coliseum until 22nd March 2014, for further information or to book visit here.
+Kings of the Dance is at the Coliseum until 22nd March 2014.
+For further information or to book visit the show’s website here.